 You Achieve Scalability

-This is especially valuable for larger businesses and enterprises that are increasingly adopting managed virtual assistant services.
+This is particularly beneficial for larger businesses and enterprises that are increasingly utilizing managed virtual assistant services.
 It's much easier to scale up (or down) as business conditions change.
-It takes about 40 days and $4,000 to hire office workers.
+Hiring office workers takes approximately 40 days and costs $4,000.

-If you want to add more VAs with a managed service, you can hire them in a few days.
-And you can build a team that works together for your executives.
+If you're looking to add more VAs through a managed service, you can hire them within a few days.
+Additionally, you can create a team that collaborates effectively for your executives.

 You Don't Have To Worry About Security

-Giving an independent contractor or freelancer access to your work using a BYOD computer has obvious security risks.
-How secure are the PC and the home network it sits on?
+Allowing an independent contractor or freelancer to access your work on a BYOD computer presents clear security risks.
+How secure are the PC and the home network it connects to?

 Finally, personal security.
 Is the individual trustworthy?

-Managed virtual assistant services use secure facilities, computers, and networks and perform background checks on all VAs.
+Managed virtual assistant services utilize secure facilities, computers, and networks, and conduct background checks on all VAs.

 Related Reading: What to Know About Virtual Assistant Security Risks